prof-rossetti/internet-technologies/notes/javascript/control-flow.md

 ## Conditionals

-In JavaScript, conditionals are defined using the `if` keyword followed by a set of parentheses containing an expression to be evaluated, followed by curly braces which contain statements to be executed if that condition is met.
+In JavaScript, conditionals are defined using the "if" keyword followed by a set of parentheses containing a logical expression to be evaluated, followed by curly braces which contain statements to be executed if that condition is met.

 ```` js
 var x = 5